Yester California Adventure at Yesterland

 How about a gourmet pizza?
 Perhaps with a salad?
 Choose from four-cheese, pepperoni, vegetable, or BBQ chicken pizza.
 The prices range from $5.19 to $5.69 for an individual pizza.
 Add a side caesar salad for $3.29.
 Or make a meal of a grilled chicken Caesar salad for $8.29 or an antipasto salad $7.99.

 The actual Villa Capri restaurant opened in 1957 at 6735 Yucca Street in Hollywood, just around the corner from the first Don the Beachcomber.
 Co-owned by Frank Sinatra, the restaurant featured Italian specialties.
 After a quarter century of catering to celebrities, Villa Capri closed in 1982.
-The building that housed the Villa Capri was torn down in August 2005, despite efforts by preservations.
+The building that housed the Villa Capri was torn down in August 2005, despite efforts by preservationists.

 Hollywood & Dine at Disney’s California Adventure